JuanEcheagaray75/Signal/README.md

 ## Usage

-As of now, this project uses a list of csv files contained in `data\test_data` and the sampling frequency is set to 48 KHz.
+As of now, this project uses a list of csv files contained in `data\test_data` (you will have to create this directory) and the sampling frequency is set to 48 KHz.
 Our script loops through the directory and converts each `csv` file into a data frame with 2 columns, we are supposing that the files contained a stereo signal.

 Then it merges the signals to create a mono file, and finally a FFT (Fast Fourier Transform) is performed on the signal.
 The results are plotted considered a frequency domain of around 20 KHz, then they are saved in `images`.